Russian web brigades: Methods

 Web brigades commentators sometimes leave hundreds of postings a day that criticize the country's opposition and promote Kremlin-backed policymakers.
 Commentators simultaneously react to discussions of "taboo" topics, including the historical role of Soviet leader Joseph Stalin, political opposition, dissidents such as Mikhail Khodorkovsky, murdered journalists, and cases of international conflict or rivalry (with countries such as Estonia, Georgia, and Ukraine, but also with the foreign policies of the United States and the European Union).
 Prominent journalist and Russia expert Peter Pomerantsev believes Russia's efforts are aimed at confusing the audience, rather than convincing it.
 He states that they cannot censor information but can "trash it with conspiracy theories and rumours".

 To avert suspicions, the users sandwich political remarks between neutral articles on travelling, cooking and pets.
-They overwhelm comment sections of media to render meaningful dialogue impossible.
+They overwhelm comment sections of media to render meaningful dialogue impossible.The comments intended to spark argument are called 'ragebait', and a common tactic.

 A collection of leaked documents, published by Moy Rayon, suggests that work at the "troll den" is strictly regulated by a set of guidelines.
 Any blog post written by an agency employee, according to the leaked files, must contain "no fewer than 700 characters" during day shifts and "no fewer than 1,000 characters" on night shifts.
 Use of graphics and keywords in the post's body and headline is also mandatory.
 In addition to general guidelines, bloggers are also provided with "technical tasks" – keywords and talking points on specific issues, such as Ukraine, Russia's internal opposition and relations with the West.
 On an average working day, the workers are to post on news articles 50 times.
 Each blogger is to maintain six Facebook accounts publishing at least three posts a day and discussing the news in groups at least twice a day.
 By the end of the first month, they are expected to have won 500 subscribers and get at least five posts on each item a day.
 On Twitter, the bloggers are expected to manage 10 accounts with up to 2,000 followers and tweet 50 times a day.

+There are some suggestions that Russian troll networks may be operating on Reddit, with certain boards being inundated with posts about how Ukraine is losing since Russia launched its full-scale invasion.

 Timeline

 In 2015, Lawrence Alexander disclosed a network of propaganda websites sharing the same Google Analytics identifier and domain registration details, allegedly run by Nikita Podgorny from Internet Research Agency.
 The websites were mostly meme repositories focused on attacking Ukraine, Euromaidan, Russian opposition and Western policies.
-Other websites from this cluster promoted president Putin and Russian nationalism, and spread alleged news from Syria presenting anti-Western and pro-Bashar al-Assad viewpoints.
+Other websites from this cluster promoted president Putin and Russian nationalism, and spread alleged news from Syria presenting anti-Western and pro-Assad viewpoints.